RianQuenlin/Dont-Share-Nazi-Bullshit/README.md

 # Don't Share Nazi Bullshit!

-This is simply a guide on *not* spreading extremist propaganda even for mockery.
+This is simply a guide on *not* spreading extremist propaganda, even for mockery.
 Though it focuses on not sharing Nazi bullshit, its principles can (and should) be applied to any and all extremist content regardless of what ideology it aligns with, be it social, political, or religious.

 ## Don't post Nazi memes, comics, social media posts, or articles.